-There are a few different types of heart failure and each has its own unique symptoms, depending on which areas of the organ are affected.
+There are a few different types of HF and each has its own unique symptoms, depending on which areas of the organ are affected.
 In normal hearts, blood vessels called veins bring oxygen-poor blood from the body to the right side of the heart.
 It is then pumped through the pulmonary artery to the lungs, where it becomes re-oxygenated.
 From there, the blood returns to the left side of the heart and is pumped through a large artery called the aorta that distributes it throughout the body.

 Heart failure is a chronic, progressive condition, meaning it is persistent and worsens over time.
 Cardiac conditions like heart attack and high blood pressure, as well as conditions like diabetes and kidney disease can cause cumulative damage to the heart.
-At first the organ finds ways to compensate, but over time these methods of keeping up with an increasing workload cause more damage to the heart muscle.
+At first, the organ finds ways to compensate, but over time these methods of keeping up with an increasing workload cause more damage to the heart muscles.
 The heart’s chambers may compensate by stretching to pump more strongly, which causes the walls to thin, or they may thicken as the muscles of the heart build up to provide more force.

 Left-Sided Heart Failure

-In most cases, heart failure affects the left side of the heart, causing a deficit in oxygen-rich blood sent to the rest of the body.
+In most cases, HF affects the left side of the heart, causing a deficit in oxygen-rich blood sent to the rest of the body.
 The left ventricle is the largest chamber of the heart and provides most of the power for pumping blood around the cardiovascular system.
 Two things can happen to the left ventricle to cause it to pump less effectively.
 When the chamber walls stretch out and thin, they eventually lose their ability to contract and pump blood.
 This is called systolic heart failure.
 When the walls thicken, the chambers become inflexible and shrink, preventing the heart from filling with enough blood.
 This is called diastolic heart failure.